 RULE 44.
-MOTORCYCLES, MOTORSCOOTERS, MOPEDS AND SIMILAR MOTOR VEHICLES
+MOTORCYCLES, MOTORSCOOTERS, MOPEDS, LIMITED USE MOTORCYCLES AND SIMILAR MOTOR VEHICLES

 Experienced or inexperienced operator classifications apply to coverage parts 1, 2, 4, 5, 7 and 8.
 The experienced operator classification is applied when the operator of the motorcycle has been licensed to operate a motorcycle for at least six years.
 The inexperienced operator class is applied when the operator of the motorcycle has been licensed to operate a motorcycle for less than six years, or holds a motorcycle permit.
+If the 2 wheel vehicle does not require a motorcycle license or permit (such as a moped), use the operator's class D license to determine the experience.
 When an inexperienced operator classification is applied to a motorcycle, the rates for parts 1, 2, 4, 5, 7 and 8 must be multiplied by a factor of 1.50.
 The merit rating assigned to an operator on a private passenger automobile insurance policy, if available, shall also be applied to the motorcycle policy.
 Operators assigned to motorcycles will also be considered for assignment to automobiles listed on the policy in accordance with Rule 28.